 Yangtze River By The Hudson Bay

-Although the land purchase took place in 1927, the actual construction of the new WLH building only commenced in 1927 (or early 1928) but was not completed that quickly.
-The construction was completed in early 1932 and the new hospital opened in that same year.
-These dates would make more practical sense for a project of this magnitude - not to mention they also had to construct many other buildings that were smaller but possessed important auxiliary functions, as well as staff housings, including the house for Dr. and Mrs. Perkins on South Ta-Ling Lu (塔玲南路).
+Although the land purchase took place in 1927, the actual construction of the new WLH building commenced in 1927 (or early 1928), but was not completed quickly.
+Construction was completed in early 1932, and the new hospital opened that same year.
+These dates would make more practical sense for a project of this magnitude—not to mention they also had to construct many other smaller buildings with important auxiliary functions, as well as staff housing, including the house for Dr. and Mrs. Perkins on South Ta-Ling Lu (塔玲南路).

-Please refer to webpages from WLH Constructions, and please also see below for a few key photos that are dated.
+Please refer to the WLH Constructions webpages, and see below for a few dated key photos.

 Consequently, those camphor trees are roughly 85 years old today - so is the WLH Building.

-There are no records of Rev. Dr. Hart and Rev. Dr. Elbert Todd, or any other missionaries, opening a clinic next to a primary school in 1893.
+There are no records of Rev. Dr. Hart, Rev. Dr. Elbert Todd, or any other missionaries opening a clinic next to a primary school in 1893.
 There was a record of Dr. William E. Tarbell opening a dispensary in 1875, but that was discontinued in 1876.

 The Danforth Memorial Hospital (但福德医院) in honor of his late wife, Elizabeth Skelton Danforth.
-Dr. Ida Kahn (康成) and Dr. Mary Stone (石美玉), two of the earliest and the most influential Chinese women at the turn of 20th Century, served as the first Co-Directors of the hospital.
+Dr. Ida Kahn (康成) and Dr. Mary Stone (石美玉), two of the earliest and most influential Chinese women at the turn of the 20th century, served as the hospital's first Co-Directors.
 Until then, there might be lone efforts in terms of medical work in Kiukiang for women or men, and there remained none for men until 1918.

 "The main building of the new W.L.H. in the process of construction - 1931"